 If you want to know who the attackers are and what they’re doing, focus on data management for cybersecurity

-By Stu Bradley, Vice President of the Cyber Business Unit at SAS
+By Stu Bradley, Vice President of Cybersecurity Solutions at SAS

 “Imagine how expensive it would be to create a 20-foot brick wall around your building, and how inexpensive it is for the bad guys to buy a 30-foot ladder,” said Steven Chabinsky, a 15-year FBI veteran and Chief Risk Officer at the cybersecurity tech firm CrowdStrike.
 “If the response to that security breach is a government mandate to build a 40-foot wall, and I spent my money on that, then the attackers buy a 50-foot ladder.
 Where does it end?”

 If your cybersecurity program focuses primarily on keeping intruders out of your networks, that needs to change.
 The answer isn’t to build higher walls and tighter controls around our information infrastructures.
 The answer is to have threat deterrence that works even against determined, targeted threats.
 You have to have visibility into network activities and the ability to rapidly detect and trace attacks.
 That requires strong data management in cybersecurity.

 Tighter perimeter controls are only part of the answer.
 Attackers are going to get in.
 You need to know where they are and what they’re doing – and that requires strong data management for cybersecurity.